polifonia-project/ecosystem/README.md

 choice, it will detect the changes and update automatically (a simple refresh of the page in the browser is needed though).

+After a satisfactory version is obtained, don't forget to commit (`git add <files>`, `git commit -m"<message>"`) your changes and push them on Github (`git push`), so that the world may see them.
+Obvisouly, try to not commit a broken version (ie: which does not compile with Jekyll).

 ## Need help with this procedure

 Contact [Raphaël Fournier-S'niehotta](http://github.com/raphaelfournier).